How to Become an Aircraft Dispatcher

 - Crew Resource Management (CRM)

 The FAA Aircraft Dispatcher Certification Knowledge test is an 80-question test.
-You’re given three hours to complete it and must pass with a score of 70% or higher.
+You’re given three hours to complete it and must pass with a score of 70 percent or higher.
 You must be at least 21 years old to take the exam, and a passing score is valid for 24 months.

 Knowledge tests can be taken at any approved testing center.
 There are testing centers located at most large airports.